Ansonymous/MAT---MySQL-Analysis-Tool/Read Me First.md

 Download MAT zip file from GitHub and extract on Linux.
 To install MAT, cd into the extracted directory and run ". installer.sh" on command terminal.

 # MAT tutorial
 Type 'man' in the tool will show all commands and descriptions.
 Suggest to read all commands and description before using it.
+MAT zip file contains sample MySQL database for testing the tool.

 # Updated
 - Released v1.1, Jan 10